berkysr/animated-responsive-navigation-bar/README.md

 # animated-responsive-navigation-bar
-Animated responsive navigation bar made with HTML5, CSS and JS On this project navigation bar is changes depending on the size of the device.
+Animated responsive navigation bar made with HTML5, CSS and JS.
+On this project navigation bar is changes depending on the size of the device.
 While using a device smaller than 768px, navigation bar will be hidden and can be toggled on by a button.

 ---